 When responding to a YouGov survey, 74% of people did not think of donkeys as “intelligent”.
-There have been centuries old misconceptions surrounding donkey intelligence.
-Learn why these are wrong with Animal Behaviourist, Ben Hart.
+There have been centuries old misconceptions surrounding donkey intelligence, learn why these are misplaced.

 Why does this misunderstanding exist?

 Myths surrounding donkey intelligence are highly influenced by everyday language.
 Comparisons with donkeys sometimes act as a means of insulting an individual’s intelligence.